-We thank Philipp Rohse for the synthesis of the spin labelled ligand.
+Acknowledgements.
+We thank Philipp Rohse for the synthesis of the spin-labelled ligand.
 Jörg Fischer is thanked for sample preparation.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement number: 772027 - SPICE - ERC-2017-COG).
-A.S. gratefully acknowledges financial support from the Zukunftskolleg of the University of Konstanz.
-A.S., S.T. and S.W. gratefully acknowledge financial support from the Konstanz Research School Chemical Biology (KoRS-CB).
+This project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement number: 772027 - SPICE - ERC-2017-COG).
+Andreas Scherer is grateful for financial support from the Zukunftskolleg of the University of Konstanz.
+Andreas Scherer, Sonja Tischlik and Sabrina Weickert are grateful for financial support from the Konstanz Research School Chemical Biology (KoRS-CB).